bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 # Bloom (what / solution)

+    “Let us speak no more of faith in man, but bind him down from mischief by the chains of cryptography.”

+    — Edward Snowden, invoking Thomas Jefferson

 raconter mon histoire avec Bloom
 Nous y sommes, Cela fais 6 mois que j'attendais ce moment...